dougeby/IntuneDocs/intune-user-help/effects-of-device-reset-company-portal-ios.md

 # Effects of Company Portal iOS device reset

-Resetting your iPhone or iPad through Compnay Portal might delete some apps and settings, including personal data.
+Resetting your iPhone or iPad through Company Portal might delete some apps and settings, including personal data.
 This behavior depends on how your device was enrolled or set up in your organization.
 The following information describes what happens after a device reset.

 If your organization manages your device, and you can access work and school emails, apps, and Wi-Fi: